 According to Tennessee Code Annotated §36-5-121, courts may consider the question of alimony at any time during the case prior to a final hearing.
 However, the court cannot take up these petitions on their own, and one party to the divorce must request alimony in their Petition.
 A Hamilton County spousal support lawyer could help to explain how and when this is appropriate under the law.

 The core concept behind alimony is the same for all cases.
 One party provides cash to the other to make a divorce or separation more equitable.
-However, there are many forms of alimony described in state law, each with its own function and time limit.
+However, there are many forms of alimony cialis on sale in canada described in state law, each with its own function and time limit.

 The traditional form of alimony is transitional alimony.
 These are payments that last for a determinate period of time.
 These payments serve the purpose of allowing a recipient to transition to their new life after divorce.
 A similar form of payment is alimony in futuro.
 Here, the court determines that one party will be at a permanent economic disadvantage and payments are necessary for a lengthy period of time, or even for the remainder of the party’s lives.